Port of Gaspe

 Currency & Best Way to Get Money

-Gaspes currency is the Canadian dollar, divided into 100 cents.
-Visit www.xe.com for current rates.
+Gaspe's currency is the Canadian dollar.
 Credit cards are accepted nearly everywhere, especially Visa and MasterCard.
 Most retail shops and restaurants will accept U.S. dollars, but will give you change in Canadian currency.
-The closest bank to the cruise terminal is the TD Canada Trust at 134 Rue de la Reine in Gaspe.
+The closest bank to the cruise terminal is Banque Nationale in the Carrefour Gaspe Mall, just up the hill from the cruise terminal, or the TD Canada Trust at 134 Rue de la Reine in Gaspe.

 Gaspe is primarily French-speaking, but English is widely spoken and well understood, especially by those in the tourism and service businesses, and at cruise port terminals.
 Signage is mostly in French and, if you rent a car, note that mileage is given in kilometers.

-Given that this area is famous for its gannet colony, anything with gannets on it is a cool keepsake.
+Given that this area is famous for its gannet bird colony, anything with gannets on it is a cool keepsake from Perce.
 Gannet sculptures range in price and artisanship, and you can find them in virtually every gift shop and gallery.
-Some artists to look for: Suzanne Tetreault-Masse, Marie-Josee Tommi and Nathalie Cadet.
-Also look for agate jewelry made by local artisans.
+Look for ceramics by local artist Marie-Josee Tommi, and nature-inspired jewelry by Martin Boucher Arsenault.